apache/cassandra-java-driver/changelog/README.md

 - [new feature] JAVA-708: Add means to measure request sizes.
 - [documentation] JAVA-1788: Add example for enabling host name verification to SSL docs.
 - [improvement] JAVA-1791: Revert "JAVA-1677: Warn if auth is configured on the client but not the server."
+- [bug] JAVA-1789: Account for flags in Prepare encodedSize.

 ### 3.4.0